Patrick-Shard/framer-motion-demo/README.md

 ### `npm run format`

-Automatically formats all of the source code in your project.
+Automatically formats all the source code in your project.

 ---